EscolaLMS/API/docs/multidomain.md

 This command generate lots of testing content but it takes few minutes to finish.

-That's it you can attach you first front to this headless LMS.
+That's it!!
+You can attach you first front to this headless LMS.

+### Debugging

+- check all docker logs, specially Caddy, and php.

-To debug you can also use tools
+To debug you can also use tools:

 - [adminer](https://www.adminer.org/) to check whats in the database [http://localhost:8078/](http://localhost:8078/).
 Use credentials from env vars to login, by default those are Database Type: Postgres, Server: postgres, username: default, password: secret, database: default
 - [MailHog](https://github.com/mailhog/MailHog) to simulate email sending. [http://localhost:8025/](http://localhost:8025/)
 - [MinIO](https://min.io/) to check your Object Store CDN http://minio.localhost/ Use credentials from env vars to login, by default those are username: admin, password: minio_secretpassword

-### Multidomain

-// todo test here
+### Multidomain. `multidomain` helper tool.

 Enter docker bash with `make bash` now do